RubixML/Sentiment/README.md

 First, we'll apply an [HTML Stripper](https://docs.rubixml.com/en/latest/transformers/html-stripper.html) to sanitize the text from any unimportant structure or formatting markup, just in case.
 Then [Text Normalizer](https://docs.rubixml.com/en/latest/transformers/text-normalizer.html) will convert all characters to lowercase and remove any extra whitespace.
 The [Word Count Vectorizer](https://docs.rubixml.com/en/latest/transformers/word-count-vectorizer.html) is responsible for creating a continuous feature vector of word counts from the raw text and [TF-IDF Transformer](https://docs.rubixml.com/en/latest/transformers/tf-idf-transformer.html) applies a weighting scheme to those counts.
 Finally, [Z Scale Standardizer](https://docs.rubixml.com/en/latest/transformers/z-scale-standardizer.html) takes the TF-IDF weighted counts and centers and scales the matrix to 0 mean and unit variance to help the network converge quicker.

-The Word Count Vectorizer is a *bag of words* feature extractor that uses a fixed vocabulary and term counts to quantify the words that appear in a particular document.
+The Word Count Vectorizer is a [bag of words](https://en.wikipedia.org/wiki/Bag-of-words_model) feature extractor that uses a fixed vocabulary and term counts to quantify the words that appear in a particular document.
 We elect to limit the size of the vocabulary to 10,000 of the most frequent words that satisfy the criteria of appearing in at least 3 different documents.
 In this way, we limit the amount of *noise* words that enter the training set.

-Another common feature representation for words are their TF-IDF values which take the term frequencies (TF) from Word Count Vectorizer and weight them by their inverse document frequencies (IDF).
+Another common feature representation for words are their [TF-IDF](https://en.wikipedia.org/wiki/Tf%E2%80%93idf) values which take the term frequencies (TF) from Word Count Vectorizer and weight them by their inverse document frequencies (IDF).
 IDFs can be interpreted as the word's *importance* within the text corpus.
 Specifically, higher weight is given to words that are more rare within the corpus.

 ### Instantiating the Learner
 The next thing we'll do is define the architecture of the neural network.
 There are 5 hidden layers consisting of a [Dense](https://docs.rubixml.com/en/latest/neural-network/hidden-layers/dense.html) layer of neurons followed by a non-linear [Activation](https://docs.rubixml.com/en/latest/neural-network/hidden-layers/activation.html) layer and an optional [Batch Norm](https://docs.rubixml.com/en/latest/neural-network/hidden-layers/batch-norm.html) layer for normalizing the activations.
-The first 3 hidden layers use a [Leaky ReLU](https://docs.rubixml.com/en/latest/neural-network/activation-functions/leaky-relu.html) activation function while the last 2 use a trainable form of the Leaky ReLU called [PReLU](https://docs.rubixml.com/en/latest/neural-network/hidden-layers/prelu.html) for *Parametric* Rectified Linear Unit.
+The first 3 hidden layers use a [Leaky ReLU](https://docs.rubixml.com/en/latest/neural-network/activation-functions/leaky-relu.html) activation function while the last 2 utilize a trainable form of the Leaky ReLU called [PReLU](https://docs.rubixml.com/en/latest/neural-network/hidden-layers/prelu.html) for *Parametric* Rectified Linear Unit.
 The benefit that *leakage* provides over standard rectification is that it allows neurons to learn even if they did not activate by allowing a small gradient to pass through during backpropagation.
 We've found that this architecture works fairly well for this problem but feel free to experiment on your own.

 ```php
 use Rubix\ML\Pipeline;